 The coastal waters off the U.S West Coast provide many opportunities for commercial and industrial use including marine vessel traffic.
 In particular, the coastal commercial Dungeness crab fishery and the tug/towboat industries occupy similar areas of coastal waters for daily and seasonal uses.
 Because of this overlap in shared space, conflicts have arisen as tug/towboats occasionally run over and decimate set crab pots.
 Not only does this incident result in lost commercial catch for crab fishers, but the tug/towboat industries must also pay workers to clear affected boat props of crab gear.
 To mitigate this conflict and potential financial loss for both industries, the Crabber-Towlane agreement was created in 1971 as an informal, non-regulatory agreement between the commercial Dungeness crab fishery and the tug/towboat industry.
 The agreement designates summer, advisory, and year-round towlanes in which tug/towboats must travel within and in return, crab fishers agree to set pots outside of these lanes.
 The agreement is re-evaluated twice annually by representatives from the crab fishery, tug/towboat industry, state and federal natural resource agencies, among other partners.
 Meetings and lane agreement management is coordinated by Washington Sea Grant.

-The Crabber-Towlane agreement is an example of outstanding, efficient, and progressive cooperation to increase the resiliency of the commercial crab fishery and tug/towboat industry.
-Our research question revolves around understanding vessel traffic in and around towlanes.
-Specifically, did the recent change (2019) to towlanes reflect in more appropriate vessel traffic inside and outside the towlanes.
-The objective of this study is to create an interactive geospatial platform whereby fishing traffic (crab, tuna, salmon, etc.), tug/towboat traffic, and towlanes are visible simultaneously.
+With good compliance, the Crabber-Towlane agreement is an example of outstanding, efficient, and progressive cooperation to increase the resiliency of the commercial crab fishery and tug/towboat industry.
+However, compliance with the agreement has yet to be evaluated.
+Our research question revolves around understanding compliance rates and, thus, the success of agreement.
+To explore the success of the agreement we will synthesize large geospatial datasets on vessel traffic along with lane boundaries over time to create an interactive map whereby fishing traffic (crab, tuna, salmon, etc.), tug/towboat traffic, and towlanes are visible simultaneously.
 This information will be vital to showing the success of the lane agreement to West Coast Ocean users and promote the collaborative nature of fishing communities and working waterfronts.

 https://wsg.washington.edu/community-outreach/outreach-detail-pages/crabbertowboat-lane-agreements-download-charts-data-and-meetings/

 A description of the research methodology and timeline

+The research methodology is comprised of three steps.
+First, the daily geospatial datasets on vessel traffic data from MarineCadastre.gov will be aggregated to create a single annual summary of vessel traffic density both in and out of the tow lane boundaries for multiple years of interest (e.g., years before and after a tow lane boundary change).
+Second, the traffic density datasets will be coupled with a geospatial dataset on lane boundaries in an interactive map.
+Third, additional features such as the coastline and major ports will be added to the map.
+The final deliverable will be a map that demonstrates the effectiveness of cross industry collaboration and allows users to interact with the product, e.g., by zooming in to areas of interest, by selecting which year of traffic density and tow lane boundaries to display.

+The graduate student intern will be enrolled in Dr. Jardine’s course entitled “Introduction to Spatial Data Manipulation and Visualization”, which is a project-based course focusing on the technologies to create reproducible geospatial products using the R software package.
+The course begins on March 28th, 2022, and ends on June 10th, 2022.
+Students in the course get iterative feedback and personalized instruction on class projects.
+The graduate student intern will agree to take on the method described herein as a class project, completing the analysis by the class end date.
+Before the class begins, the student will work with [our industry partner] to learn about the institutional history behind the tow lane agreements.